snikch/jquery.dirtyforms/README.md

 Status
 ---------------------------------
-Work in progress, still not browser tested nor feature complete (form stash not working).
+Work in progress, still not browser tested but is feature complete.

 Usage
 ---------------------------------